Dera Ismail Khan: Climate

-Dera Ismail Khan has a hot desert climate (Köppen BWh), bordering on a hot steppe climate (Koppen: BSh), with sweltering summers and warm winters.
-Rain mainly falls in two distinct periods: in the late winter and early spring from February to April, and in the monsoon in July and September.
+Dera Ismail Khan has a hot arid climate (Köppen BWh), bordering on a hot semi-arid climate (BSh), with sweltering summers and warm winters.
+Rain mainly falls in two distinct periods: in the late winter and early spring from February to April, and in the monsoon from July to September.

 D. I Khan is situated at an altitude of 177 metres above sea level.